lysts/lysts.github.io/content/posts/notes/activehabits.rst

 has honestly led to immense self-growth in a short amount of time:)::

-    Just yesterday, I went climbing, and felt proud of myself when I managed to clear a path I thought I wouldn't manage.
+    Just yesterday, I went climbing, and felt proud of myself when I managed to clear a route I thought I wouldn't manage.
 I felt stuck 80% of the way up and had to rest about 3-4 meters above ground due to muscle fatigue.
     But after giving myself a moment, I pushed myself up to the last grip.
 And boy, was it undeniably satisfying.